odinuv/web/walkthrough-slim/beginning/index.md

 over Latte.
 The process of selection of right libraries is tedious because you have to learn how to use them at least a bit and test them for your scenario.

-You should also have at leas a basic understanding of deploying the application on a real web server.
+You should also have at least a basic understanding of deploying the application on a real web server.